Medically reviewed on September 3, 2018

 Uses For apremilast

 Apremilast is used to treat active psoriatic arthritis.
-Psoriatic arthritis is a type of arthritis that causes pain and swelling of the joints and patches of scaly skin on some areas of the body. apremilast is also used to treat moderate to severe plaque psoriasis, which is a skin disease with red patches and white scales that don't go away.
+Psoriatic arthritis is a type of arthritis that causes pain and swelling of the joints and patches of scaly skin on some areas of the body.
+Apremilast is also used to treat moderate to severe plaque psoriasis, which is a skin disease with red patches and white scales that do not go away.

 Before Using apremilast